bitrise-io/devcenter/_articles/reviews/android-code-signing-using-bitrise-sign-apk-step.md

 You can download your files from `GENERIC FILE STORAGE` (for example, your keystore file) using the `File-downloader` step:

-An example for downloading a keystore file" content="
+An example for downloading a keystore file:

     - file-downloader: